syedareehaquasar/SUE---Safe-User-Experience/README.md

 - [ ] Selecting best model
 - [ ] Test and make predictions
 - [ ] Making extension
-- [ ] Loading our model into the extension using dev tools…
+- [ ] Loading our model into extension
 - [ ] Try and deploy it…